isabella232/airavata-docs/docs/index.md

 OR<br>
 2. Having your own gateway hosted<br>
 you can contact a downstream project <a href="http://scigap.org/" target="_blank">Science Gateways Platform as a Service (SciGaP)</a> and request your gateway.

-<br>SciGaP runs Apache Airavata as platform service.
+<br>SciGaP runs Apache Airavata as a platform service.